ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 values of the flow control windows, similar to how QUIC uses transport parameters.
 The `WebTransport-Init` is a Dictionary Structured Field ({{Section 3.2 of !RFC8941}}).
-If the `WebTransport-Init` field cannot be parsed correctly, or does not have the correct type, the endpoint MUST reject the CONNECT request with a 4xx status code.
+If the `WebTransport-Init` field cannot be parsed correctly or does not have the correct type, the endpoint MUST reject the CONNECT request with a 4xx status code.
 The following keys are defined for the `WebTransport-Init` header field: